umgbhalla/dotfiles/README.md

 #### Boot Start <a name="boot-start-freebsd"></a>
 When prompted between `Install`, `Shell`, and `Live CD`, select `Install`.
 Then select the keymap best suited for you.
-Generally you can continue with the default selection, but I always like to choose the `United States of America` keyboard (`us.kbd`) just to be safe - you don't want to boot into a system and be unable to use certain keys on the keyboard.
+Generally you can continue with the default selection, but I always like to choose the `United States of America` keyboard (`us.kbd`) just to be safe - you never want to boot into a system with the wrong keymapping.

 #### Hostname <a name="hostname-freebsd"></a>
 Name your system.
 I will name mine `automata`.